The following professionals lent their expertise to this article:

 How much does a medical assistant program in New Mexico cost?

-You may be able to lower your total program cost with financial aid available directly from MA programs or other sources.
-Explore financial aid options, such as scholarships and employer-funded programs to see if you can cut costs.
+Also keep in mind that you may be able to lower your total program cost with financial aid resources available directly from MA programs or other sources.
+These resources may include:

 How do I become a certified medical assistant in NM?